-DARKROOM - The darkroom is located on the port side forward of the analytical/biochemical lab.
+Ship’s Office - The Ship’s Office is located on the port side forward of the analytical/biochemical lab.

 (D)AMAGE (C)ONTROL LOCKERS - Two DC lockers, one in the forward port corner of the forward scientific storeroom, the second midships on 01 level, contain emergency and fire fighting equipment.
 This equipment is for emergency use only and should never be removed.

 DECK - There is approximately 3,500 sq ft of open deck space.
 This includes a clear lay-down area of 11 ft x 60 ft on the starboard side.
 The open starboard rail extends for 104 ft.
 Space between the rail and the permanent crane on the starboard quarter is narrow but usable, see deck plan.

 All weather deck areas are fitted with a standard 2' x 2', 1" NC thread bolt-down pattern.

 ELECTRICAL/ELECTRONICS SHOP - Opposite the electronics/computer lab is a shop and tool/parts storage area for the ship's electrician.

 ELECTRONICS/COMPUTER LAB - On the port side, opposite the main lab, is the site of the deck electronics, ship servers, satellite control, acquisition computers, and display array for the ship scientific data, nav, and satellite info.